wp-plugins/microblog-poster/readme.txt

     5. Finally, return to the previous page and generate the *token key and token secret* by clicking on
-    'Get Access Token' and by providing your verification code.
+    'Get Access Token' and by providing your Verification Code.

     6. Now you can copy the token key and token secret.
     Coupled with the App key and App secret you've got previously